awslabs/aws-servicebroker/docs/README.md

 If provided, they will be used in place of the aws service catalog process role.

 These parameters will be stored in the DynamoDB backend.
-Currentently STS generated credentials are not supported as there is no way to update them upon expiration via the open service broker spec.
+Currently STS generated credentials are not supported as there is no way to update them upon expiration via the open service broker spec.